lionello/onedrive-cli/README.md

 Use the`onedrive login` command to get the address of the Microsoft login page.
 After login, this page will redirect to the file `oauthcallbackhandler.html` (https://github.com/enumatech/onedrive-cli/blob/master/docs/oauthcallbackhandler.html) and extract the `access_token` from the URL parameters.
 Copy-paste this token into the command line.
 This will save the token in a file called `~/.onedrive-cli-token`.
 These tokens have a validity of 1 hour.
-(BUG: issues with Safari)

 ##### "An item with the same name already exists under the parent"
 Currently, a copy will fail if a file with the same it already exists.